U.S. Visa Integrity Fee: What It Means for Travel in 2025-2026

 How Will the New Visa Fee Work?

-It’s thought that the Visa Integrity Fee will be collected during the application process, along with the standard application fee.
-Travelers will be obliged to make payment through the same online platforms already used for visa or ESTA requests.
+It’s thought that the Visa Integrity Fee will be charged during the application process, along with the standard application fee.
+However, this has not yet been formally confirmed, and payment procedures may differ from the current system used for visas.

 Refund rules are not yet finalized.
 As it stands, the law does not confirm whether applicants will be eligible for money back if their entry permit is denied, they withdraw their applications, or cancel travel.